Access learning on your mobile, laptop or PC, at any time, from anywhere.

 Find out everything you need to know here about our staff online learning platform Linkedin Learning (with Lynda.com content).
 Note that you do not need to have a Linkedin account to avail of this benefit.

 *LinkedIn Learning is available to all DCU Staff*

 LinkedIn Learning is an on-demand library of instructional videos covering the latest business, technology and creative skills.
-It provides personalised course recommendations and is designed to help you achieve your full potential at and is provided as a benefit to all DCU staff.
+It provides personalised course recommendations and is provided as a benefit to all DCU staff.

 - World-class content: Linkedin Learning's library of 9,000+ digital courses are taught by industry experts and cover a wide range of business, creative and technical topics, from leadership 'soft skills' to design principles to programming.
 Dozens of video-based courses are added each week, teaching the leading-edge skills you need to stay current.
 Multiple languages are also offered, with courses in German, Spanish, Japanese and French.